-We’ve all been there.
+We’ve all been there…

-You fire up the computer and proceed to log in to an important account, and your mind goes blank.
+you fire up the computer and proceed to log in to an important account, and your mind goes blank.
 You try 5 different combinations of your password, and before you know it, you’re locked out.

-- a memory aid.
-(No, we’re not talking about fish oil or gingko biloba here).
+No, we’re not talking about fish oil or Ginkgo Biloba here.
 We’re talking about helpful phrases and associations.
-As mentioned in the above article, you can choose a strong password that works as memorable phrase, such as: I<3ourSav1our&RChurch.
-Let’s face it, that’s far easier to remember than a randomly generated string of characters, and you’ve still met the strong password criteria of using “one lowercase, one uppercase, one number, and one special character.”
+As mentioned in the above article, you can choose a strong password that works as a memorable phrase, such as I<3ourSav1our&RChurch.
+Let’s face it, that’s far easier to remember than a randomly generated string of characters, and you’ve still met the strong password criteria of using “one lowercase, one uppercase, one number, and one special character.

 In addition, you’ve also made a helpful association – your church – so you’ve actually doubled your chances of remembering.
-Best of all, it’s not an easy password to crack, such as an obvious bible verse (John3:16), popular biblical name, or just the name of your church.
-Or, you might consider part of a jingle, or an altered song lyric with added characters.
-This may also help, since we tend to remember things set to music – another memory aid.
+Best of all, it’s not an easy password to crack, such as an obvious bible verse (John 3:16), a popular biblical name, or just the name of your church.
+Or, you might consider part of a jingle or an altered song lyric with added characters.
+This may also help since we tend to remember things when they’re set to music – another memory aid.

-- a password keeper.
 We mentioned this in the previous article as well, but it bears repeating.
-A password manager has alot going for it, helping to maintain your passwords in a secure place.
+A password manager has a lot going for it, helping to maintain your passwords in a secure place.
 Many versions will even generate strong passwords for you – usually a random string.
 The good thing is, you won’t have to remember them – the tool does it for you.

-- a written hint.
 As a last resort, if you absolutely can’t get yourself some password manager software, you can always write down a hint.
-A hint should be something only you will know the reference to, as a help to jog your memory – instead of writing the actual password itself.
+A hint should be something only you will know the reference to, in order to jog your memory.
+This is far safer than writing down the actual password itself.

-- Finally, take a moment to think about your login habits, It’s always wise to remember general workstation security, such as how open your monitor is to snooping, and taking an extra second to lock your system when you step away.
+Finally, take a moment to think about your log-in habits, It’s always wise to remember general workstation security, such as how open your monitor is to snooping, and taking an extra second to lock your system when you step away.
 Following one or more of these practical hints can save a lot of time & grief – not to mention some unwelcome grumbling and complaining.